Carina-P/hire-hens/README.md

 - US_005: As a user, I want to build my own rental package, consisting of hens of my choice and having the possibility to add coop and/or feeder and waterer.

+- US_006: As a user, I want to buy hens, coop/s, equipment/s and consumables for hens.

-- US_006: As a user, I want to add my rental package to a cart.
+- US_007: As a user, I want to add my rental package to a cart.

+- US_008: As a user, I want to add my hens, coop/s, equipment/s and consumable/s, that I want to buy, to a cart.

-- US_007: As a user, I want to look at my cart.
+- US_009: As a user, I want to look at my cart.

-- US_008: As a user, I want to checkout my cart.
+- US_010: As a user, I want to checkout my cart.

-- US_009: As a user, I want to pay, for the contents in my cart, in a secure way, with a credit card.
+- US_011: As a user, I want to pay, for the contents in my cart, in a secure way, with a credit card.

-- US_010: As a user, I want to be able to buy things even if I am not logged in.
+- US_012: As a user, I want to be able to buy things even if I am not logged in.

-- US_011: As a user, I want to find information about how to hire hens and how to take care of hens.
+- US_013: As a user, I want to find information about how to hire hens and how to take care of hens.

-- US_0012: As an administrator of the site, I want to login with the authority to add, change and delete information on the site.
+- US_0014: As an administrator of the site, I want to login with the authority to add, change and delete information on the site.

-- US_0013: As an administrator of the site, I want to be able to add, change and delete the type of hens that can be hired.
+- US_0015: As an administrator of the site, I want to be able to add, change and delete the type of hens, coops, equipment that can be hired or bought.
+And add, change and delete consumables that can be bought.

-- US_0014: As an administrator of the site, I want to be able to add, change and delete "hen accessories" as coop, feeder and waterer.
+- US_0016: As an administrator of the site, I want to be able to add, change and delete information of renting process and how to take care of the hens.

-- US_0015: As an administrator of the site, I want to be able to add, change and delete information of renting process and how to take care of the hens.
+- US_0017: As an administrator I want to be able to look at the orders and filter to see:
+    - which orders have not been delivered yet or when they where delivered.
+    - which orders includes with rentals that still is not returned.
+    - whick orders includes rental that should be returned within a month.

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.